-Dr. May's other professional interests include equine dentistry, herbal medicine, and chiropractic care.
+Dr. May's other professional interests includes herbal medicine, and chiropractic care.
 His personal interests include history, music and dancing.
-His wife, Marcy, has a background in the human medical field as a registered medical and dental assistant, and X-ray technician.
-Their daughter, Calli, graduated from UC Davis with a BS in Biology, Physiology and Behavior, and then went on to St. George's University for her DVM degree.
-She finished her DVM degree at Murdoch University in Perth, Australia, where she met her husband, Jordan.
-They currently reside in the Sydney area with their two beautiful little boys and where she owns and runs a private practice.
+His family includes his wife, Marcy, who has a background in the human medical field as a registered medical and dental assistant, and X-ray technician, and their daughter, Calli, who is also a Doctor of Veterinary Medicine, and currently residing in the Sydney area of Australia with her husband and three children.

 1977 BS Animal Science - Angelo State University

 1995 AVCA Advanced Certified in Veterinary Chiropractic

 Ixchel Mosley, DVM